pinskylab/Clownfish_persistence/README.md

   * anems_APCL_and_not_by_year.RData - gives numbers and proportion of anemones occupied by APCL, other clownfish, and unoccupied in 2015 and 2017 (produced by Density_dependent_scaling.R)
    * growth_info_estimate - parameter estimates for von Bertalanffy growth curve (produced by Growth_analysis.R)
   * recap_pairs_year - pairs of sizes for fish recaptured after about a year (produced by Growth_analysis.R)

-  * females_df_F.RData - raw and estimated scaled number of females at each site through time (produced by TimeSeriesPersistence.R)
   * marked_fish - all fish that have been marked either via PIT tag or genotype (so have a fish_indiv) with their anem, dive, etc. info (produced by Clownfish_encounters.R)
   * encounters_list - marked fish re-organized into encounter histories for MARK (produced by Clownfish_encounters.R)
-  * encounters_size_means - encounter histories with missing sizes filled in via growth curve projection or mean for pre-capture years (produced by Clownfish_encounters.R)
+  * encounters_size_means_by_year - encounter histories with missing sizes filled in via growth curve projection or mean for pre-capture years (produced by Clownfish_encounters.R)
-  * encounters_size_0s - same as encounter_size_means but 0 instead of mean size in a year for the pre-capture years (produced by Clownfish_encounters.R)
+  * encounters_size_0s - same as encounter_size_means_by_year but 0 instead of mean size in a year for the pre-capture years (produced by Clownfish_encounters.R)

+  * females_df_F.RData - raw and estimated scaled number of females at each site through time (produced by TimeSeriesPersistence.R)
   * best_fit_model_dfs - best fit model from mark-recapture analysis and data frames for plotting (produced by ClownfishMarkRecap.R)
   * model_comp_meanYsize_meanYdist - model comparison for mark-recapture models (produced by ClownfishMarkRecap.R)